Sunrise at the Sunset Beach bridge, Sept. 29, 2007:

 Ocean Drive Beach, SC

-(803) 249-1823 A very old and popular cafeteria, open from 1948 until at least into the 1980s, located on the left end of a block of buildings on the northwest corner of the Main Street/Ocean Blvd intersection.
+(803) 249-1823 A very old and popular cafeteria, open from 1948 until at least into the late 1980s, located on the left end of a block of buildings on the northwest corner of the Main Street/Ocean Blvd intersection.
 I ate here frequently with my grandparents- it was a great place, and convenient to the O.D.
 Pavilion.
+This was one of the Hardwick family businesses, and was managed by James 'Jimmy' Hardwick from 1980 to 1988.
+For a time, the restaurant was operated by Carolyn Hardwick Scabery and her husband Charles Scabery of Loris.
+This location is now the Duffy Street Seafood Shack (http://www.http://www.duffyst.com)

 Long-time beachgoers in Ocean Drive probably remember the old Spanish Galleon, a popular beachfront beer joint/dive.
 It was somewhat seedy, but fun, and was conveniently located right on the beach, across from the O.D.
 Pavilion.